Top of the Foot Pain:

 - Dress shoes need a different type of orthotic to relieve your pain and fit!

-- These sacrifice correction to actually fit into your shoe!
+- These sacrifice corrections to actually fit into your shoe!

 Recommended Tight Shoe Orthotics: